About Us

 Mission Statement and Vision

-- Developing evidenced-based and cost-effective public health interventions against them
+• Developing evidenced-based and cost-effective public health interventions to improve maternal and newborn health

 Established in 2005 at the Johns Hopkins Bloomberg School of Public Health, our interdisciplinary team applies expertise in public health, behavioral sciences, nutrition, medicine, engineering, and informatics.
 Our center also relies on a strong local workforce in Sub-Saharan Africa and South Asia to implement and evaluate low-cost solutions to prevent illnesses and deaths in the world’s most vulnerable mothers and babies.